HarvardPL/formulog/docs/03_goal_directed_evaluation.md

 terminates into a program that does not terminate.
 Also, it cannot be used with predicates that are "invoked" from the functional fragment of Formulog.

+## Query syntax

+Queries are in the form `:- A.` where `A` is a positive (non-negated) atom.
+The typical rules about variable usage apply (see the "Anonymous variables" section of the Program Safety document).
+If you want to have a query consisting of multiple atoms, write a rule defining a new relation and then query that relation.
+For example, the hypothetical query `:- A, B.` could be rewritten as the rule `R :- A, B.` and query `:- R.`.
+There can be only one query per program.

 ## Partial goal-directed evaluation

 It is also possible to only use goal-directed evaluation for part of a program.